Client:

 Sector/s:

-An annual economic analysis of Australia's cities and regions
+An economic analysis of Australia's cities and regions

-For the past ten years, SGS has published Australia’s Economic Wellbeing (formerly Economic Performance of Australia’s Cities and Regions) to fill a void in economic policy research.
-The publication shows small area estimates of Gross Regional Product (GRP) of every major city and region in Australia (a regional breakdown of the more familiar Gross Domestic Product (GDP) calculations) and highlights the economic challenges they face.
+For over a decade, SGS has published Australia’s Economic Wellbeing (formerly Economic Performance of Australia’s Cities and Regions) to fill a gap in economic policy research.
+The publication provides small area estimates of Gross Regional Product (GRP) for major cities and regions across Australia — a regional view of the more familiar Gross Domestic Product (GDP) — and highlights the economic challenges they face.

 Latest report